collebrusco/tm4c-build-debug-nokeil/readme.md

             },
         ]
     }</pre>
     This stores our configuration settings for the Cortex-Debug extension.
-With the current steps provided above, you will have to repeat steps 2 and 3 for every new project.
-[Here is how to make this launch configuration global if you prefer.](https://stackoverflow.com/questions/36868021/is-it-possible-to-have-a-global-launch-json-file) If you see an "Arm Debugger" configuration, you can either delete it or leave it be, but we will not be using it.
-This debugger only works on newer boards that use ULINK2, ULINKplus, or CMSIS-DAP interfaces (we need the ICDI interface).

 ## [OpenOCD](https://openocd.org/)